-Some Notes on the One-Machine Node You Just Got Running
+3.2.5 Some Notes on the One-Machine Node You Just Got Running

 - It ensures that the installed version of RethinkDB is 2.3.4~Otrusty.
 You can change that by changing the installation task. - It uses a very basic RethinkDB configuration file based on bigchaindb/ntools/one-m/ansible/roles/rethinkdb/ - If you edit the RethinkDB configuration file, then running the Ansible playbook will not restart RethinkDB for you.
 You must do that manually.
-(You could just stop it using sudo killall -9 rethinkdb and then run the playbook to get it started again.) - It generates and uses a default BigchainDB configuration file, which is stores in ~/.bigchaindb (the default location). - If you edit the BigchainDB configuration file, then running the Ansible playbook will not restart BigchainDB for you.
+(You can stop RethinkDB using sudo /etc/init.d/rethinkdb stop; run the playbook to get RethinkDB started again.
+This assumes you're using init.d, which is what the Ansible playbook assumes.
+If you want to use systemd, you'll have to edit the playbook accordingly, and stop RethinkDB using sudo systemctl stop rethinkdb@<name_instance>.) - It generates and uses a default BigchainDB configuration file, which it stores in ~/.bigchaindb (the default location). - If you edit the BigchainDB configuration file, then running the Ansible playbook will not restart BigchainDB for you.
 You must do that manually.
-(You could just stop it using sudo killall -9 bigchaindb and then run the playbook to get it started again.)
+(You could stop it using sudo killall -9 bigchaindb.
+Run the playbook to get it started again.)

-Optional: Create an Ansible Config File
+3.2.6 Optional: Create an Ansible Config File